Here you can find information regarding the assembly of the Dodge 1.6L SOHC engine. In this guide we will

 Once installed you can match the connecting rod caps with the correct rods and start to torque the connecting

-rod bolts to 10 ft-lbs and then to 40 ft-lbs followed by an additional 90 degree turn.
+rod bolts to 10 ft-lbs and then to 20 ft-lbs followed by an additional 90 degree turn for each bolt.
 After all are done rotate the crank

 to ensure all pistons move smoothly in and out of their cylinders and nothing binds.